 Jessy LeClair has made over ten trips to Japan, including researching plankton at Kyoto University as a Fulbright Scholar from 2010-2011.
 She holds a PhD in Social Psychology with a focus on cultural influence from the University of California, Santa Barbara.

 Jun Sakurada is a professor of political science at Toyo-Gakuen University.

-June Teufel Dreyer is a professor in the Department of Political Science at the University of Miami in the United States and a past commissioner of the U.S.-China Economic and Security Commission.
+June Teufel Dreyer is a professor of political science at the University of Miami, Coral Gables, Florida, where she teaches courses on China, U.S. defense policy, and international relations.
+Professor Dreyer has lectured to, and taught a course for, National Security Agency analysts, and consults for organizations including the National Geographic and Centra Technology.
+She is a senior fellow of the Foreign Policy Research Institute and a member of International Institute for Strategic Studies.
 Her recent book, Middle Kingdom and the Empire of the Rising Sun: Sino-Japanese Relations Past and Present, won the fourth annual Japan Study Award from the Japan Institute for National Fundamentals in Tokyo.

 Kanji Takahashi is a business news writer for The Sankei Shimbun.

 Katie Berry is a Chemical Engineering student from Edinburgh, Scotland.
 She is currently living in Tokyo for 8 weeks, taking on an intern position at an electric corporation

 Katsuhiko Kitamoto is a research professor at Nihon Pharmaceutical University.

 Katsuhiro Kuroda is visiting editorial in Seoul for Sankei Shimbun.

 Katsuro Fujii is a senior staff writer for The Sankei Shimbun Culture News Department and contributor to JAPAN Forward.